cloudfoundry-attic/consul-release/README.md

 as services start and stop, or pass/fail their health checks.

 Additionally, Consul is able to store key-value data across its distributed cluster.
-CloudFoundry makes use of this feature by storing some simple configuration data, making it reachable across all nodes in the cluster.
+Cloud Foundry makes use of this feature by storing some simple configuration data, making it reachable across all nodes in the cluster.

 CloudFoundry also makes some use of Consul's distributed locks.